ropensci/workloopR/paper.md

 # Acknowledgements

 We thank Doug Altshuler, Jasmin Wong, and Jolan Theriault for help they provided throughout the course of this project.

+This work was funded by the U.S. Air Force Office of Scientific Research (under grant no. FA9550-16-1-0182, titled "Avian-inspired multifunctional morphing vehicles" monitored by B. L. Lee) and also by the Natural Sciences and Engineering Research Council of Canada (NSERC, RGPIN-2016-05381).

 # References